 Try using the strategies below to become a more active and involved member of LinkedIn:

 Just like other social networking sites, LinkedIn allows you to update your status whenever you choose in a short, text-based post.
 Your status is shared with all of your connections, so it's a great way to share your ideas, opinions, and interesting links.A LinkedIn status update

 - Join groups

 LinkedIn can be an incredibly powerful tool in your next job search.
 You can harness the power of your network to search for opportunities, seek out referrals, and ask for recommendations.
 LinkedIn also features different tools that allow you to search for jobs directly through your account.
-If you're just getting started, the LinkedIn Learning Center provides a great resource for job seekers, which includes a variety of tips and resources, answers to commonly asked questions, and free webinars about how to conduct your job search on LinkedIn.
+If you're just getting started, the LinkedIn Help Center provides a variety of tips and resources and answers to commonly asked questions to help you on your job search.